-UI Element

-Description

-X Worst Transactions

-The X Worst Transactions table shows the worst transactions in terms of how often the transactions exceeded the SLA boundary during the run, and by how much.
+UI Element Description X Worst Transactions The X Worst Transactions table shows the worst transactions in terms of how often the transactions exceeded the SLA boundary during the run, and by how much.
 Click here to see an example of the 5 Worst transactions section of the summary report.

-Note: You choose how many transactions are displayed in this table in the Summary Report section on the General tab of the options dialog box.
-Open the dialog box (Tools > Options) and enter the number of transactions to display.
-The default is 5.
+Note : You choose how many transactions are displayed in this table in the Summary Report section on the General tab of the options dialog box.
+Open the dialog box ( Tools &gt; Options ) and enter the number of transactions to display.
+The default is 5 .
 You expand a transaction to get more information.
-When expanded, the following information appears for each transaction:

-Failure Ratio

-■ The percentage of time intervals where the transaction exceeded the SLA.
+When expanded, the following information appears for each transaction: Failure Ratio The percentage of time intervals where the transaction exceeded the SLA.
 You can see this graphically in the Scenario Behavior Over Time section below.

-Failure Value

-The average percentage by which the transaction exceeded the SLA over the whole run.

-Avg exceeding ratio

-■ The average percentage by which the transaction exceeded the SLA over a specific time interval.
+Failure Value The average percentage by which the transaction exceeded the SLA over the whole run.
+Avg exceeding ratio ■ The average percentage by which the transaction exceeded the SLA over a specific time interval.
 For example, in the first time interval in the screenshot above, the figure is 4.25%.
 This means that during that time interval, the transaction may have exceeded the SLA boundary several times, each time by a different percentage margin, the average percentage being 4.25%.

-Max exceeding ratio

-The highest percentage by which the transaction exceeded the SLA over a specific time interval.
-For example, using the same time interval as above, This section shows how each transaction performed in terms of the SLA over time intervals.
-The green squares show time intervals where the transaction performed within the SLA boundary.
-Red squares show time intervals where the transaction failed and gray squares show where no relevant SLA was defined.
-Click here to see an example of the scenario behavior over time section of the summary report.

-Analysis allows you to analyze a specific transaction in more detail.
-You open the Analyze Transaction tool from the Scenario Behavior Over Time section in one of the following ways:
+Max exceeding ratio ■ The highest percentage by which the transaction exceeded the SLA over a specific time interval.
+For example, using the same time interval as above, the transaction may have exceeded the SLA several times, each time by a different percentage margin.
+The highest percentage being 7.39% Analysis allows you to analyze a specific transaction in more detail.
+You open the Analyze Transaction tool from this section by clicking the Analyze Transaction button.
+For more information on Transaction Analysis Reports, see "Analyze Transactions Dialog Box" on page 309.

-- Select the transaction to analyze from the list and enter the time interval in the From and To boxes.
-Then click Analyze Transaction. - Drag the mouse over the desired transaction and time range to analyze.
-Then click Analyze Transaction.

-For more information on Transaction Analysis Reports, see "Analyze Transactions Dialog Box" on page 305.